warren-bank/mirror-XMail-mail-server/Readme.txt

 	email address as username ( @ or : as separators ).
 	Authenticated users will get the permission stored in the new  "DefaultSmtpPerms"  SERVER.TAB variable.
+Date 12-09-2000		0.62
+	Added a new custom domain processing command  "smtprelay"  that can be used to route messages to other smtp servers ( see section "Custom domain mail processing" ).
+	New search method for  custdomains/  files : now the test to find out if the domain sub1.sub2.domain.net  will get a custom domain processing is done by looking up sub1.sub2.domain.net.tab , .sub2.domain.net.tab , .domain.net.tab , .net.tab and then .tab.
+	There is a new POP3 sync method now that enables users that receives mail for multiple recipients into a single external POP3 account to get all mail to be distributed locally.
+	You've to be sure, to not create mail loops, that all recipients domains are locally handled in a way or another ( see section POP3LINKS.TAB ).
+	Added the random order option to SMTPFWD.TAB gateways to randomly select the order of the try list ( see section SMTPFWD.TAB ).
+	Added the random order option to  "smtprelay"  custom domain processing ( see section "Custom domain mail processing" ).